akashlele/Email-Application/README.md

 Your application should do the following:

-Generate an email with the following syntax firstname lastname@department.company.com
+Generate an email with the following syntax firstnamelastname@department.company.com

 Determine the department (sales, development, accounting), if none leave blank